-Cost of Sales
+Cost of Revenue

-Cost of sales consists primarily of staff costs, depreciation and amortisation, office expenses, consultation and student related costs.
+Cost of revenue consists primarily of staff costs, depreciation and amortisation, office expenses, consultation, and student related costs.

-Cost of sales increased by approximately AUD\$2.2 million, or 16.8%, from approximately AUD\$12.8 million for the year ended 30 June 2019 to approximately AUD\$15.0 million for the year ended 30 June 2020.
-This increase in cost of sales was mainly due to (i) the increase in consultation and other service fees, (ii) the increase in interest and amortisation expenses of Right-Of-Use assets in relation to the Group's classrooms as a result of adopted IFRS 16 Leases, (iii) the increase in depreciation of property, plant and equipment, and (iv) the acquisition of SCOTS, the financial results of which have been consolidated into the Group's upon completion of the acquisition.
+Cost of revenue increased by approximately AUD\$3.9 million, or 35.4%, from AUD\$11.1 million for the year ended 30 June 2022 to AUD\$15.1 million for the year ended 30 June 2023.
+This increase in cost of revenue was consistent with the increase in student enrolments, and mainly due to (i) the increase in agent commission and student related expenses, (ii) the increase in intangible assets amortisation, (iii) the increase in employment expenses, and (iv) the increase in consultation and other service fees.